 Planact's facilitators together with the SDC conducted a water campaign in January 2016, in a bid to mobilize community for water services constraint.
 The community welcomed the idea of conducting a social audit of the services and gave the mandate and made a commitment to support the process.

-This prompted the start of request for documents from the municipality to be able to conduct the social audit with the community.
+This prompted the start of request for documents from the municipality to be able to the municipality for the Social Audit. conduct the social audit with the community.